Ginetta Salvalaggio, MD, MSc, CCFP(AM)

 Teaching

-I am equally involved in education specific to the research environment.
+As a research educator, I am responsible for the family medicine residency program's research curriculum.
 I supervise summer students, resident researchers, graduate practicum students, graduate research assistants, and postdoctoral fellows.
-I have also been a thesis committee member for masters-level graduate students in public health.
-My lab has produced several highly qualified professionals who have subsequently accepted employment positions with Alberta Health Services, non-profit organizations, government, and academia.
-Perhaps most importantly, I continue to provide mentorship and support to lived experience colleagues.
+I have also served thesis co-supervisor, committee member, and external examiner for masters-level graduate students.
+My lab has produced several highly qualified professionals who have subsequently accepted employment positions within the health system, non-profit organizations, government, and academia.
+Perhaps most importantly, I continue to provide mentorship and support to lived and living experience colleagues.

 Featured Publications